Kharacternyk/pacwall/README.rst

 .. code-block::

     # comment
-    // comment

-    setting: "value"
+    setting: "foo"
-    # or
-    setting = "value"; # semicolon is optional

     group: {
-        setting: "value"
+        nestedSetting: "bar"
-        another-group: {
+        nestedGroup: {
-            setting: "value"
-            ...
+            nestedNestedSetting: "baz"
         }
-        ...
     }

-    setting: "too-long" # consequtive strings are
+    longSetting: "A sequence of strings "
+                 "is concatenated into "
-             "-value"   # glued together, like in C
+                 "one, like in C."

 Note that you must use ``'`` in value strings wherever you would normally use ``"`` and vice versa.
 This avoids tons of ugly escaped ``\"``.